danya02/obsidian-wadayama-notes/Notes/People/Roaming/Kyoko.md

 Tends to the [[Shrine]] in place of [[Igarashi-san]], who can't anymore.
 Igarashi-san said that she doesn't have any friends her age.

+Saw her on bridge from [[Mt Hakkai|Mountain]] with backpack.
+Asked if she needs any help, she says no. Noticing that she usually looks pale, but is currently even paler than usual.
+Backpack is not full but does not look empty.
+I tried following her, she does not turn around, goes to left passing school and stopping at river bank.
+A few minutes later, she starts jumping across the river.
+I try to follow her, but fall into the river.
+She hears and turns around and sees as I get out of the river, then I go into the clearing that is on the other side.
+As I got there, I explained to [[Nobuske]] that [[Matsuishi Kunio]] had bought a gun, but he's now dead.
+He's decided to stay home for the festival.

+Saw her spying on our house for 10 minutes, then departs towards the bridge.
+Saw her moving towards the town square.
+Mike started talking to her about the festival.
+She smiles and says thank you, saying she likes the place very much.
+After arriving from Osaka, she likes how everyone knows everyone.
+She was upset that the [[Shrine]] was abandoned as a symbol, so decided to help.

+Mike mentions his neural implant.
+She reacts by quickly leaving.